-According to the National standard of the Republic of Kazakhstan "Main oil pipelines.
-The Instruction for the calculation of oil" ST RK 1474-2016, the Company determines the actual presence of oil in the oil pipelines and compares the actual volume of oil with accounting data, for the purposes of safeguarding the oil ("inventory count"), once a year as of 24:00 Moscow time on 31 December.
-During the inventory count, the mass of oil is determined in the linear part of the main oil pipelines and in the technological pipelines.
-The weight of oil mass is determined as the product of the average oil density adjusted to an actual temperature and pressure at the site using coefficients depending on the average pressure and average temperature of oil in the pipeline.

-Differences associated with an error in the balance of delivered and received oil are determined as the difference between the incoming and outgoing parts of the balance (unbalance) and appear in the form of surpluses (positive unbalance) and shortages (negative unbalance) and are reflected in a separate line of the executive balance.
+According to the National Standard of the Republic of Kazakhstan ST RK 1474-2016 "Main oil pipelines.
+The Instruction for the calculation of oil" (the "Standard"), the Company determines the actual presence of oil in the oil pipelines and compares the actual volume of oil with accounting data, for the purposes of safeguarding the oil ("inventory count"), once a year as at 31 December.
+Losses associated with an error in the balance of delivered and received oil are determined as the difference between the incoming and outgoing parts of the balance (unbalance) and appear in the form of surpluses (positive unbalance) and shortages (negative unbalance).
+Effective from 1 March 2024, Amendment 1 to the Standard entered into force according to which oil surpluses are to be entered into accounting records by the owner of a main pipeline as equity oil, and accordingly, oil shortages are covered by equity oil.